‘Family, Community & You’

 In January 2014 a dedicated Child & Family Agency (Tusla) was created aimed at improving outcomes for children through a National Service Delivery Framework.
 Meitheal (Task) is an integrated local implementation model which brings the family and organisations together through a system of local area networks (pathways) in order to support children, young people and their families in a seamless and collaborative way.
 Meitheal is a community based, early intervention method of assisting families with a variety of issues and involves agencies who might be able to help resolve those issues with the family at the heart of the process.
 Meitheal is consensual and includes the whole family to resolve family support needs with children and young people aged up to 18 years.

-Hillview provides a range of advice and support for families, including low cost Play/Creative Therapy (see application information below); We hope to introduce Child & Adolescent Counselling in 2019; Rainbows (a peer support for children aged 7-12 years living with parental separation & bereavement) and are now introducing a Family Wellbeing course over 4 or 8 weeks focused on the emotional support and well being of parents/carers.
+Hillview provides a range of advice and support for families, including low cost Play/Creative Therapy.
+We are planning to introduce Child & Adolescent Counselling in 2020; Rainbows (a peer support for children aged 7-12 years living with parental separation & bereavement) and are now introducing a Family Wellbeing courses over 4, 6 or 8 weeks focused on the emotional support and well being of parents/carers.

-We organise activities for children and young people and have developed close links with Ballinteer Community School (BCS) and provide themed talks/activities for Transition Year students, a Summer Project and a regular after school art group.
+We organise activities for children and young people and have developed links with Ballinteer Community School (BCS) and provide themed talks/activities for students.
+We also organise weekly art & crafts for children aged 8-10 years.

 Our approach to child & family support is based on the child’s environment and extends to the child’s whole world in terms of looking at enhancing their experience within it through parents, siblings, grandparents and the wider community.